saligrama/notes/CS111/2021-04-30-demand-paging.md

 * Overcommitted memory
 * Each page fault replaces active pages
 * System only gets work done at the rate of the disk

+To fix, stop running some programs (move their memory to disk)

+With PCs, user will notice and either kill processes or buy more RAM